Dahl Al Hamam

-Dahl Al Hamam (دحل الحمام) is a Qatari district located in the municipality of Ad Dawhah.
+Dahl Al Hamam (دحل الحمام) is a Qatari district located in the municipality of Doha.

 Together with Madinat Khalifa North, which it is adjacent to in the south-west, it makes up Zone 32 which has a population of 12,364.

 Etymology

 In Arabic, dahl translates to "cavern".
 The second constituent, hamam, translates to "pigeon".
 The district earned its name from a prominent cavern, presently found in Dahl Al Hamam Park, in which pigeons frequently laid their eggs.